Snowboarders gear up in support of Optimist Hill campaign - Saskatoon | Globalnews.ca

 The Optimist Hill campaign aims to build a recreational space in Diefenbaker Park for both winter and summer use.

 “It’s going to be a dream come true to finally see this whole hill up and running.
-On a day when it’s minus 35 and we got this many people out riding and skiing, it just shows how much support there is for a project like this,” said snowboarder Nathan Thoen.
+On a day when it’s minus 35 and we got this many people out riding and skiing, it just shows how much support there is for a project like this,” snowboarder Nathan Thoen said.

 The first phase will “build the hill,” dividing it into four sections: a tubing area, a ski and snowboard hill, a terrain park and a toboggan area, serviced by lift systems.